-Feeling a bit fragile after these first sections?
-That’s to be expected – you’ve just undergone a pretty brutal review of your life.
+In our last post, we talked about how to assess your application weaknesses.
+If you’re feeling a bit fragile now, that’s to be expected – you’ve just undergone a pretty brutal review of your application!
 But the admissions committee is scrutinizing submissions with the same critical eye.
 Anticipating the problems so you can correct them is critical for success in your next attempt.

 Fortunately, whether your GPA is just a bit off the mark or well below the competitive level, there are steps you can take.

-Apply to a DO program.
+- Apply to a DO program

-Boost your GPA with post-baccalaureate classes.
+- Boost your GPA with post-baccalaureate coursework

 This is a popular route, especially for applicants who did well on the MCAT but need some help with their GPA.
 Retaking science classes can show you’ve mastered the material, but a better strategy is to take advanced classes and do well.
 If you have any doubt about your ability to get an A, then this is probably not the best path for you.

-Improve your GPA with a science-based master’s program.
+- Improve your GPA with a science-based master’s program

 Master’s programs aren’t right for everybody – you might not want to commit to a multi-year program, or you might not be confident about your academic performance.
 Or you might not have the minimum GPA required for admittance in the first place.
 In that case:

-Prove your potential in a special master’s program (SMPs).
-These programs, usually a year long, are often associated with a medical school.
-Students are immersed in a rigorous science-based curriculum almost identical to what they will face in medical school; often, they are even taking classes or being graded alongside first year med students.
-Success in these courses can show the admissions committee that you’re ready for medical training, which means that once you’re accepted into a SMP, the odds are very good you’ll eventually get into medical school.
+Success in these programs, which are usually one or two years long, can show the admissions committee that you’re ready for medical training, which means that once you’re accepted into a SMP, the odds are very good you’ll eventually get into medical school.

-GPA bump followed by an SMP.
+- GPA bump followed by a post-baccalaureate

 Boosting your GPA is likely to test your resolve to be a doctor.
 The next year(s) won’t be quick or easy, and you may question whether the effort is even worth it.
 You might find it’s not, and that is fine – there are many other worthwhile careers you can pursue.
 But if you keep your eyes on the prize, then in all likelihood you’ll be wearing a white coat someday.